July 3rd, 2020

 It’s instinct to want to be viewed positively by others.
 Saying no two times can be seen as compromising this positive perception.
 It means the urge to agree to the second request will be stronger than if there hadn’t been that initial, large request.

-6. Rule of Reciprocity
+6. The Rule of Reciprocity

 It’s a basic human instinct to want to give something in return for something given to you.